karllhughes/personal-blog-5/_posts/2024-08-21-google-forms-alternatives.md

 layout: post
 title: "15 Alternatives to Google Forms"
 img: /assets/img/google-forms-alternatives.png
-date: 2022-04-21
+date: 2024-08-21
 categories:
   - Tools
 ---

 I've been using [Google Forms](https://www.google.com/forms/about/) for over a decade, and it has continued to impress me with new features, improved design, and more flexibility every year.
-Coupled with automation tools like [Zapier](https://zapier.com/) or [n8n.io](https://n8n.io/), there's not a lot you _can't_ do with Google Forms.
+Coupled with automation tools like [Zapier](https://zapier.com/), there's not a lot you _can't_ do with Google Forms.

-That said, it's 2021 and there are plenty of alternatives to Google Forms that might work better for your startup.
-Depending on what you want to do, one of these Google Forms competitors might finally get you to change the way you collect surveys and user input.
+That said, it's 2024 and there are plenty of alternatives to Google Forms that might work better for you.
+Depending on what you want to do, one of these Google Forms competitors might get you to reconsider the way you collect surveys and user input.

 ## Why Replace Google Forms?
 If Google Forms are working for you, then great.
 No need to fix what isn't broken.
 That said, there are a lot of good reasons to seek an alternative.
 For example, what if you want to customize the styling on your forms?
 Google Forms gives you very limited options for this.